bharatvaj/zoho-ott/README.md

 ### Note

  - Before choosing an image for the thumbnail, copy the images to  `/assets/img/main-page/` folder.
+  > Haven't added the feature to load images from the internet or store it in Indexed DB due to the requirement constraints.

 ## Homepage

  - Sign into the homepage using the registered Username & Password.